vektra/docs/APPJSON.md

 #### path and subdomain routes

 If `path` and `subdomain` are both supplied for a route they will be used in conjunction.
-So in the eample below our app will be available at `example.ourdomain.com/example`.
+So in the example below our app will be available at `example.ourdomain.com/example`.

 ```js